iExecBlockchainComputing/floor-price-checker/README.md

     ]
 }
 ```
-If you fill the `ownerAddress`, the dapp will directly ask Opensea for the collections and nft that you own, so you doesn't have to fill the `"collections"` part.
-It will then look like this :
+If you fill the `ownerAddress`, the dapp will directly ask Opensea for the collections and nft that you own, so you doesn't have to manually fill the `"collections"` part :
 ```
 {
     "ownerAddress": "0x01234567891012345678910123456789101234567891",
     "collections": []
 }
 ```
-If you want to look for specific collections, you can fill the `collection` part with the Opensea collection id (or slug) and the number of asset that you own from that collection.
-It will then look like this :
+**Or**, If you want to inspect specific collections (and not a 0x address), you can fill the `"collections"` part with the Opensea collection id (or slug) and the number of asset that you own from that collection :
 ```{
     "ownerAddress": "",
     "collections": [